MUSE specific tools (

 FSF class is currently under development

-Only one model of FSF (Field Spread Function) is currently available.
+Two models of FSF (Field Spread Function) are currently available:

 The MUSE FSF is supposed to be a Moffat function with a FWHM which varies linearly with the wavelength: